lasso-js/lasso/README.md

 # Optimizer Taglib

-If you are using [Raptor Templates](https://github.com/raptorjs3/raptor-templates) or [Dust](https://github.com/linkedin/dustjs) you can utilize the available taglib for the RaptorJS Optimizer to easily optimize page dependencies and embed them into your page.
+If you are using [Raptor Templates](https://github.com/raptorjs3/raptor-templates) or [Dust](https://github.com/linkedin/dustjs) you can utilize the available taglib for the Raptor Optimizer to easily optimize page dependencies and embed them into your page.

 ## Using the Optimizer Taglib with Raptor Templates